-For this TMDL analysis, Maryland used fecal coliform data from several shellfish monitoring stations in the Magothy River Basin, one station in each Forked and Deep Creek and four stations in both the Magothy River and Tar Cove.
-Observations and data from the period spanning 1999-2004 were used.
+For this TMDL analysis, Maryland used fecal coliform data from two shellfish monitoring stations in the Tracy and Rockhold Creeks.
+Observations and data from the period spanning May 1999 to May 2004 were used.
 Maryland selected a five-year period for TMDL development because it covers a longer time span than the 30-sample minimum requirement and is consistent with MDE's shellfish program sanitary survey schedule.
-TMDLs analyses utilized a tidal prism model in order to account for the tidal influences in the Basin.
+TMDL analyses utilized a tidal prism model in order to account for the tidal influences in the Other West Chesapeake Bay Drainages Basin.
 The transport of fecal coliform is most influenced by the tide and the amount of freshwater discharge into the shellfish harvesting areas.
 The steady state tidal prism method assumes that freshwater input, tidal range, and the first-order decay rate of fecal coliform are all constant.
 The steady state mass inputs include: upstream loading of fecal coliform, loading from the local area within the tidal cycle, and fecal coliform associated with ocean water that does not exit the embayment on the previous ebb tide.
-Mass outputs include: fecal coliform associated with embayment water that does not enter the system on the previous flood tide, and fecal coliform lost through decay or removal.
+Mass outputs include both fecal coliform associated with embayment water that does not enter the system on the previous flood tide, and fecal coliform lost through decay or removal.
 The given or known parameters are: tidal period, fecal coliform decay rate, tidal range, freshwater discharge flow rate, ocean tidal exchange ratio (estimated from salinity data), embayment volume, fecal coliform concentration and water quality criterion.
 These values are used to derive the TMDLs (i.e., using the water quality criterion) and the current load (i.e., using the current median concentration).
 The differences between these loads are used to compute the percentage load reductions that are required to meet the TMDLs.
-Section 4.2 and Appendix A of the TMDLs Report provide a thorough description of the tidal prism model and calculations.
+Section 4.2 and Appendix A of the TMDL Report provides a thorough description of the tidal prism model and calculations.

 Maryland conducted a nonpoint source assessment by reviewing several sources of population and land use data to estimate the contributions of fecal coliform by the following categories: wildlife, human, pets, and livestock.
 Any contributions from boat discharges, resuspension from sediments, and regrowth of fecal coliform were neglected due to insufficient data.
 The contributions from each of these four sources were derived by multiplying the population densities by fecal coliform production rates.
 For the wildlife contribution, the population density estimates for each major wildlife animal type was multiplied by the associated acreage or stream mile for that animal, and multiplied again by the estimated fecal coliform production rate for each animal type.
 For human contributions, Maryland used census coverage and estimated daily discharges of wastewater per person, fecal coliform concentration of the wastewater, and septic system failure rate to calculate the human loading for areas having no or partial public sewer system.

 Pet contributions were calculated using survey-based estimates of dogs walked per household, percentage cleaned up, and estimated fecal coliform production rate per dog.
 Livestock contributions were derived from livestock census data and estimated fecal coliform production rates and manure washoff rates.
 Detailed explanations of the nonpoint source assessment and estimated parameters for each category are described in Appendix C of the TMDL Report.

-The results of the nonpoint assessment allowed Maryland to calculate the percent contribution for each of the four major types of nonpoint sources.
-This method is described further below in Section IV.
+The results of the nonpoint source assessment allowed Maryland to calculate the percent contribution for each of the four major types of nonpoint sources.
+This method is further described in Section IV of this Decision Rationale.
 Maryland is conducting a one-year bacteria source tracking (BST) study for each shellfish harvesting area in order to verify the categorized nonpoint source estimates and LAs in the TMDLs.